spotipy-dev/spotipy/README.md

 ## Installation
-If you already have [Python](http://www.python.org/) and [pip](http://www.pip-installer.org/) on your system you can install the library simply by running:
+If you already have [Python](http://www.python.org/) and [pip](http://www.pip-installer.org/) on your system you can install the library simply by downloading the distribution, unpack it and install in the usual fashion:

-    pip install spotipy

-Or you can download the distribution, unpack it and install in the usual fashion:

     python setup.py install